About Virtual IEEE Quantum Week

 October 12-16, 2020

-Registration is now open.
-Please join us for the inaugural IEEE International Conference on Quantum Computing and Engineering (QCE20) or IEEE Quantum Week at the Omni Interlocken Hotel between Boulder and Denver nestled against the backdrop of the Rocky Mountains.
+Registration is open.
+Please join us for the Virtual IEEE International Conference on Quantum Computing and Engineering (QCE20) or IEEE Quantum Week.
 With your contributions and your participation, together we can build a premier meeting to advance quantum computing, engineering, and technology.

 Advance Registration Deadline: Sep 12, 2020

 QCE20 Format and Schedule

 QCE20 will be held in a digital-only or virtual-only format during the week of Oct 12-16, 2020.
 QCE20 was originally scheduled to be held in Broomfield, Colorado which is in the Mountain Time Zone (MT) or UTC-6.
 The QCE20 daily program will be broadcast from 8:30 to 19:45 Mountain Time.
 Recorded sessions will be available for registered QCE20 attendees a few hours after the live sessions until November 30, 2020.
 Every day of this week, QCE20 hosts 9-10 parallel tracks of quantum computing and engineering programming including Workshops, Tutorials, Technical Paper Tracks intermixed with Keynotes, Panels, Exhibits, Posters, Birds of a Feather, and Networking sessions featuring a total of over 270 hours of programming.